thegetty/ancient-glass/README.md

 git clone --recursive https://github.com/thegetty/ancient-glass.git
 ```

-### Previewing the Online Edition Locally

-1. Install Node.js 18.16.0 and verify with with `node --version`

-2. Install the Quire CLI with `npm install -g @thegetty/quire-cli@1.0.0-rc.11`

-3. Clone this repository and select the appropriate branch

-4. Run `npm install` to install the project dependencies (this just needs to be done once when first cloning the project, or whenever the core template/code files are updated)

-5. Change the `url` in `content/_data/publication.yaml` to `http://localhost:8080/`

-6. See the preview with `quire preview`

 ### Creating a PDF Version

 1. Switch `url` in publication.yaml to `url: 'http://localhost:8080'`

+2. **Temporarily** comment out all `printImage`, `thumbnail`, `manifestId`, and `canvasId` values from figures.yaml file.
+(This is an accomodation as external IIIF is not actually working properly for PDF and EPUB outputs.)

-2. Run `quire build`
+3. Run `quire build`

-3. In the `_site/pdf.html` file, find `<section class="quire-page quire-entry" data-footer-page-title="Catalogue" id="page-catalogue-cat-1">` and right before it, add `<div class="catalogue-entries-wrapper">`.
+4. In the `_site/pdf.html` file, find `<section class="quire-page quire-entry" data-footer-page-title="Catalogue" id="page-catalogue-cat-1">` and right before it, add `<div class="catalogue-entries-wrapper">`.
 And then find `<section class="quire-page quire-essay" data-footer-page-title="Appendix 1.
 Noninvasive Analytical Strategies" id="page-appendix-1">` and right before it, add `</div>`.
 (This creates a new element that wraps all of the catalogue entry pages into one group so that they can flow together in 2-columns.)

-3. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct:
+5. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct:

     ```
     magick mogrify -profile bin/adobe-rgb-1998.icm _site/iiif/**/print-image.jpg